m0sys/nand-tools/README.md

 > My personal road to mastering Computer Engineering Fundamental Principles - and thus become the Architect of the Future!

+> You must be single-minded.
+Drive for the one thing on which you have decided. - George S. Patton

 <h2 align="center">There's Plenty of Room at the Bottom 🔥🔥🔥</h2>